Analytical criteria for designing multiresonance filters in scattering systems, with application to microwave

-In \secref{sec_fss}, we do discuss the relation between QNMT and effective-circuit models to motivate appropriate structural-topology choices for different filters and scattering-zero placements.
-However, following our systematic filter-design procedure, we then implement microwave metasurfaces that exhibit, for a normally incident plane wave, transmission spectra matching ISF responses of various orders, bandwidths and types.
+In \secref{sec_fss}, we first discuss the relation between QNMT and effective-circuit models to motivate appropriate structural-topology choices for different filters and scattering-zero placements.
+Then, following our systematic filter-design procedure, we implement polarization-preserving transmissive microwave metasurfaces that exhibit, for a normally incident plane wave, transmission spectra matching SF responses of various orders, bandwidths and types.
 Notably, we demonstrate second- and third-order elliptic filters for both bandpass and bandstop behaviors.
 We show that, in some cases, even though symmetric performance is desired, structural asymmetry should be used, while conversely, in cases where the ideal performance is antimetric, we also present approximate symmetric solutions.
+Lastly, to highlight the generality of our method, we also design metasurface SFs for different two-port configurations: a reflective polarization converter~\cite{Grady2013, Feng2013, Zhang2016, Loncar2018, Karamirad2021} and a diffractive ``perfect anomalous reflector"~\cite{Hessel1975, Tretyakov2017, Radi-Alu2017, Eleftheriades2018, Epstein2019}.
+These have been previously demonstrated mostly at single frequencies, while here we match a desired spectral response.
 The designed metasurfaces are compatible with fabrication by printed-circuit board technology, and also offer potential electrical tunability.